Parent page: Installation, Licensing & Management

 Ready To Install

-The Installer now has all the information it requires to proceed with the installation.
+The Installer now has all the information required to proceed with the installation.
 If you need to change anything, click the Back button.
 If you want to cancel the installation, click Cancel.

 To go ahead and proceed with the installation, click Next.